An Elementary but Logical Approach to Integration: Null Functions and Null Sets

 At this point, we have various monotone extensions of $L$ between $L^1 \cap L_\uparrow$ and $L^1_\uparrow = (L^1)_\uparrow$:

 and so on.
-Among these, the last one is interesting because every integrable function is a difference of functions belonging to this class (see Appendix~B), whereas the first one is practically useful because concrete integrable functions are differences of functions in this class as seen by Corollary~\ref{practical}, which shall be utilized in repeated integrals discussed in the next section.
+Among these, the last one is interesting because every integrable function is a difference of functions belonging to this class (see Appendix~C), whereas the first one is practically useful because concrete integrable functions are differences of functions in this class, which shall be utilized in repeated integrals discussed in the next section.